A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation

-Interestingly, there are no guidelines or recommendations on using financial incentives in software-engineering experimentation.
-Namely, the current SIGSOFT Empirical Standards\footnote{\url{https://github.com/acmsigsoft/EmpiricalStandards}}~\cite{Ralph2021SIGSOFTEmpiricalStandards} (as of August 4, 2021; commit \href{https://github.com/acmsigsoft/EmpiricalStandards/commit/b046f37450655904b4c32b91dc81771578367726}{\texttt{b046f37}}) mention incentives solely in the context of rewarding participation in surveys.
+\looseness=-1 Interestingly, there are no guidelines or recommendations on using financial incentives in software-engineering experimentation.
+For instance, the current SIGSOFT Empirical Standards\footnote{\url{https://github.com/acmsigsoft/EmpiricalStandards}}~\citep{Ralph2021SIGSOFTEmpiricalStandards}, as of January 22, 2024 (commit \href{https://github.com/acmsigsoft/EmpiricalStandards/commit/9374ea520e52d2ee2da737cd35d6658b30e02aba}{\texttt{9374ea5}}), mention incentives solely in the context of longitudinal studies and rewarding participation in surveys to increase participation.
 Also, to the best of our knowledge and based on a literature review, financial incentives that reward participants' performance during an experiment are not used systematically in empirical software engineering.
-Although some studies broadly incentivize performance (e.g., \citet{Sayagh2020RunTimeConfigurationFramework} or \citet{Shargabi2020PerformingTasksMentalModelNovices}), these do not aim to improve the validity of the experiment, only participation.
-Furthermore, we know from experimental economics~\cite{Charness2011LabLabor,Carpenter2019RealEffortTasks} that finding a realistic (and thus externally valid) way to reward performance is challenging and no simple one-fits-all solution exists.
-For instance, the performance of open-source developers depends less on financial rewards than those of industrial developers~\cite{Baddoo2006MotivationDevelopers,Ye2003MotivationOpenSource,Huang2021CotntributingOSS,Beecham2008MotivationSE}.
+Although some studies broadly incentivize performance (e.g., \cite{Sayagh2020RunTimeConfigurationFramework} or \cite{Shargabi2020PerformingTasksMentalModelNovices}), these do not aim to improve the validity of the experiment, only participation.
+Furthermore, we know from experimental economics~\citep{Charness2011LabLabor,Carpenter2019RealEffortTasks} that finding a realistic (and thus externally valid) way to reward performance is challenging and no simple one-fits-all solution exists.
+For instance, the performance of open-source developers depends less on financial rewards than those of industrial developers~\citep{Baddoo2006MotivationDevelopers,Ye2003MotivationOpenSource,Huang2021CotntributingOSS,Beecham2008MotivationSE}.